by Meg Mottola

 About the Author:

-Meg Mottola, 26, is an east coaster but a traveler at heart.
-After graduating from college, Meg is now obtaining her yoga teacher certification where she hopes to one day give back and share the power of yoga with others in her life.
-She is an advocate for mental health awareness, as she is in recovery from a 9+ year battle with Anorexia.
-Aside from writing for the foundation, Meg enjoys running, yoga, jamming on the guitar, and photography.
-She believes the key to joy in life is to surround yourself with positivity and to love unconditionally.
-You can follow her Instagram, @megmotts!
+Meg Mottola is an east coaster but a traveler at heart.
+Aside from her work with Matthew’s Place, she is an advocate for mental health awareness.
+She is in recovery from a 10+ year battle with Anorexia.
+In addition to writing, Meg enjoys running, traveling, jamming on the guitar, and photography.
+She believes the key to joy in life is to surround yourself with positivity, express gratitude, and always choose love.
+You can follow her Instagram, @megmott!